wlezzar/doks/README.md

 Doks is a CLI tool that aggregates documents coming from multiple sources (github, google drive, etc.) into a search engine (Lucene is used by default for minumum local setup but elasticsearch can be used instead).

+## Install

+Installation procedure can be found at [docs/install.md](https://github.com/wlezzar/doks/blob/master/docs/install.md).
 ## Example usage

-Select a config file (by default: `$HOME/.doks/config.yml`):
+Select a config file to be used with `doks` (by default: `$HOME/.doks/config/default.yml`):

 ```bash
 ❯ export DOKS_CONFIG_FILE=examples/config.yml
 ```

+Here we are using the example config file in [examples/config.yml](https://github.com/wlezzar/doks/blob/master/examples/config.yml).

-Index the documents referenced in the config file to make them searchable:
+Next step is to index the documents referenced in the config file to make them searchable:

 ```bash
 ❯ doks index